How to Help Your Menopause Symptoms

 A simple tip when a flush starts is to take slow, deep breaths, in your nose and out your mouth as being anxious and stress will make it worse.

-A dab of a bioidentical progesterone cream on the inside of your wrist can also help stop it before it really develops.
+A dab of bioidentical progesterone cream on the inside of your wrist can also help stop it before it really develops.

 Night sweats